Uanela/arkos/packages/arkos/canary-notes.md

 ### Deprecate

 - deprecate and warn forseable removal of available resource route -> there will be the available actions that will be grouped by resources.
-- deprecate and warn forseable removal of getBaseServices function

 --